Common Pests Found in Your Home (Room by Room)

 Drain Flies

 These little nasties look more like tiny moths than flies.
-Getting a drain fly infestation is usually a sign your septic system is damaged.
+Getting a drain fly infestation is usually a sign your septic system is partially clogged or damaged.
 They’re most commonly found in the bathroom, but may also find their way into your basement or kitchen through drainpipes.

 Thankfully, eliminating these critters is usually a matter of cleaning the drains, although repeat infestations may signal the need for a plumber to check your sewer lines.